 Healing more than bodies: Monarch Healthcare palliative care

-Greg Kimura, MD, Director of Palliative Care Medicine
+Greg Kimura, MD, Director of Palliative Care Medicine, Monarch Healthcare

-Monarch HealthCare is an Independent Practice Association (IPA) and part of OptumCare®.
+Monarch HealthCare is an independent practice association and part of Optum.
 Monarch delivers managed care for over 200,000 patients in Southern California.

-They provide a wide breadth of services, contracting with 2,250 physicians in addition to employing 140 practitioners comprising primary care providers (PCPs), advanced care providers, specialists, and hospitalists.
+They provide a wide breadth of services, contracting with 2,250 physicians in addition to employing 140 practitioners comprising primary care providers, advanced care providers, specialists and hospitalists.